 Simply put, max range is how much distance you can get on a single charge.
 Obviously the longer the better, because you don’t want to be in the middle of nowhere and have your trusty electric scooter run out on you.
 Keep in mind that you’ll probably forget to charge it up each night, so having a bigger range is always going to be preferable.
 You’d want one that’s got a max range of at least 30km if you’re using it every day.
 Only one of the scooters listed below falls short of that number, but it’s included mostly because of the superb portability and lightweight build.

-The Best Electric Scooters To Buy In Australia For 2021
+The Best Electric Scooters To Buy In Australia

 Many scooter riders consider the Apollo Ghost to be the single best of all the electric scooters Australia has access to.
 It’s often considered the best electric scooter because of the supreme sense of balance between price, performance, and design – it’s not too expensive, but you get far more than what you pay for, all in a package that looks like the real deal.